ttran2001/ttran2001.github.io/DockerComposeLab.md

 - Installing PiHole via Docker

 For my choice, I decided on installing Docker Enviroment via Windows and went with the option of installing WordPress via Docker.
 These are the steps I took into installing both Docker and WordPress via Docker.

+## Installing Docker Enviroment

+For this step, this was simple and easy to install.

+## Installing WordPress via Docker

+## Conclusion